Lenovo IdeaPad Flex 5i

 Can I use a stylus with the Lenovo IdeaPad Flex 5i?

-Yes, the Flex 5i supports USI 2.0 stylus input, allowing you to use compatible pens for note-taking and drawing.
-However, no stylus is included in the box, so you’ll need to purchase one separately.
-Reviews from Android Authority and Chrome Unboxed confirm the stylus support works well for basic tasks.
+Yes, the Flex 5i supports USI stylus input, so you can use a compatible pen for note-taking and drawing.
+No stylus is included in the box, so you would buy one separately.
+Clive Illenden's hands-on review of the Core i3 model confirms pen support works for basic tasks.

 How long does the battery actually last on the Lenovo Flex 5i?